apache/nutch/src/plugin/index-replace/README.txt

     Since the regexp is being read from a config file, any escaped values must be double escaped.
 Eg:  id=/\\s+//  will cause the escaped \s+ match pattern to be used.

+Creating New Fields
+    If you express the fieldname as fldname1:fldname2=[replacement], then the replacer will create a new field from the source field.
+The source field remains unmodified.
+This is an alternative to solrindex-mapping which is only able to copy fields verbatim.

 Multi-valued Fields
     If a field has multiple values, the replacement will be applied to each value in turn.